Geekstrange/Deeprotection/README.md

 ```
 # This is the Deeprotection configuration file.
 # Here is an explanation for each configuration item.
-# Please do not change the line numbers.

 # Language settings: Automatically obtained on first run.
 # To manually set the language, use standard language codes.